Yellow Submarine (film): Development

 The Beatles were not enthusiastic about participating in a new motion picture, having been dissatisfied with their second feature film, Help!
 (1965), directed by Richard Lester.
 However, they saw an animated film as a favourable way to complete their commitment to United Artists for a third film.
-Many fans have assumed that the cartoon did not satisfy the contract, but Let It Be (1970) the film was not connected to the original three-picture deal.
+Many fans have assumed that the cartoon did not meet the contract's requirements, but the documentary film Let It Be (1970) was not connected to the original three-picture deal.

 The Beatles make a live-action cameo appearance in the final scene, which was filmed on 25 January 1968, shortly before the band's trip to India.
-This was done primarily to fulfill their contractual obligation to United Artists to actually appear in the film.
+This was done primarily to fulfil their contractual obligation to United Artists to actually appear in the film.
 The cameo was originally intended to feature a post-production psychedelic background and effects, but because of time and budget constraints, a blank, black background remained in the final film.
-While Starr and McCartney still looked the same as their animated counterparts, Lennon's and Harrison's physical appearances had changed by the time the cameo was shot.
+While Ringo Starr and Paul McCartney still looked the same as their animated counterparts, John Lennon's and George Harrison's physical appearances had changed by the time the cameo was shot.
 Both were clean-shaven, and Lennon had begun to grow his hair longer with accompanying mutton-chop sideburns.

-The original story was written by Lee Minoff, based on the song by John Lennon and Paul McCartney, and the screenplay was penned by four collaborators including Erich Segal.
-George Harrison's character's recurring line "It's all in the mind" is taken from The Goon Show.
+The original story was written by Lee Minoff, based on the song by Lennon and McCartney, and the screenplay was penned by four collaborators including Erich Segal.
+Harrison's character's recurring line "It's all in the mind" is taken from The Goon Show and was also said by John in The Beatles animated series in the episode "Strawberry Fields".

-As with many motion-picture musicals, the music takes precedence over the actual plot, and most of the story is a series of set pieces designed to present Beatles music set to various images, in a form reminiscent of Walt Disney's Fantasia (and foreshadowing the rise of music videos and MTV thirteen years later).
+As with many motion-picture musicals, the music takes precedence over the actual plot, and most of the story is a series of set pieces designed to present Beatles music set to various images, in a form reminiscent of Walt Disney's Fantasia.
 Nonetheless, the film still presents a modern-day fairy tale representing the values of its intended hippie audience.

 The dialogue is littered with puns, double entendres and Beatles in-jokes.
-In the DVD commentary track, production supervisor John Coates states that many of these lines were written by Liverpudlian poet Roger McGough, though he received no credit in the film.
+In the DVD commentary track, production supervisor John Coates states that many of these lines were written by Liverpudlian poet Roger McGough (who, coincidentally at that time, was married to Thelma Pickles, a former girlfriend of both Lennon and McCartney), though he received no credit in the film.

 In the DVD commentary track, Coates states that the Meanies were always intended to be coloured blue.
-However, Millicent McMillan recalls that the Blue Meanies were originally supposed to be red, or even purple, but when Heinz Edelmann's assistant accidentally changed the colours, the film's characters took on a different meaning.
+However, background supervisor Millicent McMillan recalls that the Blue Meanies were originally supposed to be red, or even purple, but when Heinz Edelmann's assistant accidentally changed the colours, the film's characters took on a different meaning.
 Coates acknowledges in the commentary that the "Are you Bluish?
 You don't look Bluish" joke in the film is a pun on the then-contemporary expression "You don't look Jewish", but that it was not intended to be derogatory.
+It was a reference to how most villains in movies were played by Jewish actors.